 Social Work B.S.W.

-The principal educational objective of the program is to prepare students for social work practice with individuals, families, and small groups within the context of organizations, and the larger community.
+The principal educational objective of the program is to prepare students for social work practice with individuals, families, groups, organizations, and communities.
 This includes direct service practice as well as advocacy, policy, administrative, and community practice.

 The program provides education for social worker practice while integrating a liberal arts education in the social sciences and humanities.
-Through their program of study, students develop the values, knowledge, and skills needed to emerge as an entry-level social work practitioner.
+Through their program of study, students develop the values, ethics, knowledge, and skills needed to emerge as a generalist social work practitioner.
 This work is grounded in the principles of human rights and social justice.
-Many program graduates go on to pursue a Master's degree in Social Work (M.S.W.), and are qualified for "advanced standing" which reduces the credit hours and time required to complete a M.S.W. at many universities and colleges around the country.
+Program graduates who go on to pursue a Master's degree in Social Work (M.S.W.) are qualified for "advanced standing" which reduces the credit hours and time required to complete a M.S.W. at many universities and colleges around the country.

 Requirements